Home > How We Do It > Health Sector > Helping to restore function and build confidence

 The Trust had confidence that we could deliver under such tight constraints, and so we got to work.

-That’s exactly what we needed to do with the building – restore its function and build confidence with the client that we could deliver quickly so that the existing rehabilitation ward could be used for the growing number of covid-patients at the time.
+With the end-user in mind, we wanted to create a vibrant space that would help specialist stroke teams provide expert support and care for people recovering to help restore their function and build their confidence for independent living.
+That’s exactly what we needed to do with the building – restore its function and build confidence with the client that we could deliver quickly so that the existing rehabilitation ward could be used for the growing number of covid-patients at the time

 The works involved: